Aluminium slips to almost four-month low on demand concerns

 The metal is down 17% since reaching a record high on May 20, and this has revived some physical buying in China.
 The premium to import copper into China rose to $9 a ton on Friday, the highest since April 15.

-(Reporting by Polina Devitt in London; additional reporting by Mai Nguyen in Hanoi; Editing by Varun H K and Shailesh Kuber)
+(Reporting by Polina Devitt in London; additional reporting by Mai Nguyen in Hanoi; Editing by Varun H K, Shailesh Kuber and Louise Heavens)